Bedbugs in The Bowels of The City

 Around one in the morning we finally made it to the hotel where we were staying, after leaving our house around 5 a.m. the previous day.
 We slept hard.

 Upon waking and heading down to the breakfast buffet, we immediately felt the stress lifting now that we were no longer in a country under political siege.
 I sipped my Americano and enjoyed the bright light coming into the hotel dining room.
-After the long season of security crises and our crazy border crossing day, we could now breathe deep for a little bit.
+After the long season of security crises and our crazy border crossing day, we could now breathe easy for a little bit.
 Then it was off to the US for our first trip back since moving overseas.

 My wife was staring at me.
 She started mouthing some words.
 I am positively terrible at lip reading, so after I tried and failed to understand what she was saying, she gave up and just blurted it out.